+While the California Solar Initiative provided over $2.1 billion between 2007 and 2016 to install approximately 1,940 megawatts of new solar generation capacity, this initiative largely bypassed low-income and disadvantaged communities.
 Data shows that almost 90% of California’s 1.3 million rooftop solar installations have been on single-family, owner-occupied homes.
-Just over 10% of households that have benefitted from reduced energy rates due to solar installations are people living in environmental justice communities — census tracts that are disproportionately burdened by, and vulnerable to, multiple sources of pollution.1
+Just over 10% of households that have benefitted from reduced energy bills due to solar installations are people living in environmental justice communities — census tracts that are disproportionately burdened by, and vulnerable to, multiple sources of pollution.1

-The SOMAH program would not have been possible without years of environmental justice campaigning by CEJA members and allies.
+The SOMAH Program would not have been possible without years of environmental justice campaigning by CEJA members and allies.
 In 2015, CEJA proudly co-sponsored and advocated for the bill that would become SOMAH, AB 693 (Eggman).
 Communities from across the state gathered to advocate for the bill at the year’s CEJA Congreso.
-By October of 2015, AB 693 was signed into law, making it the nation’s largest investment of solar on multifamily affordable housing for environmental justice communities and the first one to direct a majority of the savings created through the use of solar energy directly back to renters.
+By October of 2015, AB 693 was signed into law, making it the nation’s largest investment of solar on multifamily affordable housing for environmental justice communities and the first one to direct a majority of the savings created by the photovoltaic systems back to renters.

 Centering Equity in Implementation